-Course Code Course Title Semester

-MAEC101CCT Microeconomic Analysis I
+Course Code Course Title Semester MAEC101CCT Microeconomic Analysis I

-Scheme of Instruction: Scheme of Examinations:

-Scheme of Instruction: Scheme of Examinations:

-Total Duration : 60 Hrs Maximum Score : 100
+Total Duration: 60 Hrs Maximum Score: 100

-Periods / Week : 4 Internal Evaluation : 30
+Periods / Week: 4 Internal Evaluation: 30

-Credits : 4 End Semester : 70
+Credits: 4 End Semester: 70

-Instruction Mode : Lecture Exam Duration : 3 Hrs
+Instruction Mode: Lecture Exam Duration: 3Hrs

 In this paper, the economic behaviour of individuals, firms and markets are analysed.
 The objective of this paper is to give a rigorous and comprehensive training to the students to understand and analyse the various aspects of consumer behaviour and demand analysis, theory of production and costs behaviour, the theory of markets and equilibrium of firm in traditional as well in modern framework.
 Theories of distribution, welfare economics, and analysis of economic behaviour under uncertainty also have been discussed in this paper.